Healthcare. The way it should be.

 First conducting paramedic exams for insurance companies, Vivian expanded her services to include occupational health in 1990 and later welcomed her daughters Debbie DuFour and Danette Krumel to the team.

 “This is something that we are passionate about as a family, and that passion has helped us persevere even in the midst of some of our biggest challenges,” Danette says.
-“I knew that we could reach more people if we came up with the right plan.
+“I knew we could reach more people if we came up with the right plan.
 The overall vision was to be a place where people could walk in with questions or concerns about their health and walk out with the solutions they needed.
 I knew that we had a great future and that we would be able to change lives with our work.”

 Paula Montgomery, MD